ryanencoded/mv-dictionary/README.md

  curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
 ```

-Once nvm is installed, you need to install the right version with `nvm install 16.15.0` and then in the **root of the repositry**, run `nvm use` which will utilize node 16.15.0.
+Once nvm is installed, you need to install the right version with `nvm install 16.15.0` and then in the **root of the repository**, run `nvm use` which will utilize node 16.15.0.
 Once you are using the right version of node, run `npm install` and then `npm run build` to create the latest build on your machine.

 Now that you are ready to start using the dictionary, simply run `npm start`.